Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

-The R tutorial at the end of the chaper reviews soil data classes and functions for R. It illustrates how to organize and reformat soil data in R for spatial analysis, how to import soil data to R and how to export data and plot it in Google Earth.
+The R tutorial at the end of the chaper reviews soil data classes and functions for R. It illustrates how to organize and reformat soil data in R for spatial analysis, how to import soil data into R and how to export data and plot it in Google Earth.
 To learn more about the Global Soil Information Facilities (GSIF) package, visit the main [documentation page](http://gsif.r-forge.r-project.org/00Index.html).